Brett Lauther: Hamilton Tiger-Cats

-Saskatchewan Roughriders
+Saskatchewan Roughriders (first stint)

 Lauther signed a practice roster agreement with the CFL's Saskatchewan Roughriders on September 3, 2015.
 He was released on October 8, 2015.

 Toronto Argonauts

 On October 14, 2015, Lauther was added to the practice roster of the Toronto Argonauts of the CFL.
 He was released by the team on October 19, 2015.

-Saskatchewan Roughriders (II)
+Saskatchewan Roughriders (second stint)

 On August 29, 2017, Lauther was signed to the practice roster of the Saskatchewan Roughriders.
 However, he was released on September 12, 2017.

 Edmonton Eskimos

 On September 25, 2017, Lauther was signed by the Edmonton Eskimos in response to Sean Whyte's injury.
 He spent the remainder of the 2017 season on the practice roster.